wurthless-elektroniks/smc360/docs/ipc.md

 driven by a single MOSFET, which in turn is controlled by the HANA.
 This command was removed from Trinity and the other slims, because slims only have one fan (the CGPU fan).

-### 0x95 - TODO
+### 0x95 - Set infrared address

-TODO
+Inputs:

+0. Command `0x95`
+1. New infrared address

+The infrared address must be a value from 0x00-0x0F; it will be AND masked with 0x0F.

+When this function is called, a bit will be set that is later picked up by the Argon statemachine.
+The resulting behavior is strange; it looks like it disables the RTC wakeup as a side effect.

-### 0x98 - TODO
+### 0x98 - Schedule soft reset if tray not closed?

-TODO
+Inputs:

+0. Command `0x98`

-Sets a flag that will stay set until the system powers off or reboots.
+This is another weird one.
+It sets a flag that will stay set until the system powers off or reboots.
+The flag is picked up by the DVD tray monitor, which will schedule a soft reset if the tray is not completely closed.

 ### 0x99 - Override Ring of Light LEDs